kkwong44/kkimages-api/README.md

 This project has been developed using Python Django, Bootstrap and Deployed in Heroku.
 The following are the project requirements in order to run the application.

+* Cloudinary - Online platform to store images for this application
+* dj_databases_url - a simple Django utility allows you to utilize the 12factor inspired DATABASE_URL environment variable to configure your Django application
+* Django Rest Framework allauth - a set of REST API endpoints to handle User Registration and Authentication tasks.
+* Django - a high-level Python web framework
+* Django allauth - integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
+* dj3_cloudinary_storage - Django package that facilitates integration with Cloudinary by implementing Django Storage API.
+* Django Filter - use to filter queryset
 * Django Rest Framework - a high-level Python web framework
+* djangorestframework-simplejwt - a JSON Web Token authentication plugin
 * Gunicorn - a Web Server Gateway Interface (WSGI) to run Python web applications
-* dj_databases_url - a simple Django utility allows you to utilize the 12factor inspired DATABASE_URL environment variable to configure your Django application
 * Psycopg2 - PostgreSQL database adapter for the Python programming language
 * Pillow - Image processing
-* Cloudinary - Online platform to store images for this application
-* dj3_cloudinary_storage - Django package that facilitates integration with Cloudinary by implementing Django Storage API.
 * PostgreSQL - an open source object-relational database system
-* Django allauth - integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
 * Heroku - a platform as a service that enables developers to build, run, and operate applications entirely in the cloud.
-* Bootstrap v4 - an open-source CSS framework directed at responsive, mobile-first front-end web development.

 *[Back to Contents](#table-of-contents)*